Syria–United Kingdom relations

-Since the Syrian civil war, the United Kingdom has supported the Syrian opposition.
-The United Kingdom closed its embassy in Syria in 2011, and the Embassy of Syria, London was closed the following year.
+Syria–United Kingdom relations refers to the bilateral relations between the Syrian Arab Republic and the United Kingdom of Great Britain and Northern Ireland, during the Syrian civil war, the United Kingdom supported the Syrian opposition.
+The United Kingdom closed its embassy in Syria in 2012, and the Embassy of Syria, London was closed the following year.
+After the fall of the Assad regime, the resumption of relations was announced in July 2025.